Jingu Gaien Fireworks Festival

 Yukata-clad spectators crowd the streets of Harajuku and Aoyama during the annual Jingu Gaien Fireworks, a display that ranks alongside the Sumida River Fireworks as one of Tokyo's top summer festivals.
-The cluster of sports stadiums to the south of Sendagaya Station offer the best vantage points, albeit at a significant premium: expect to pay between ¥3,000 and ¥7,500 for admission to each, which includes a program of J-pop performances in the run-up to the fireworks themselves.
+The cluster of sports stadiums to the south of Sendagaya Station offer the best vantage points, albeit at a significant premium.
+Expect to pay between ¥3,000 and ¥9,000 for a seat, with the priciest ones at the main stage of the event: Meiji Jingu Stadium.
+Tickets includes a program of J-pop performances in the run-up to the fireworks themselves.
 Alternatively, just wander around the surrounding area until you find somewhere you can see the action for free.